 - 1. What is the first thing we should set up in SOLIDWORKS when creating a new model? - 2.
-Describe the general parametric modeling procedure. - 3.
-What is the main difference between a rough sketch and a profile? - 4.
-List two of the geometric relation symbols used by SOLIDWORKS. - 5.
-What was the first feature we created in this lesson? - 6.
-Describe the steps required to define the orientation of the sketching plane. - 7.
+What is the main difference between a rough sketch and a profile? - 3.
+List two of the geometric relation symbols used by SOLIDWORKS. - 4.
+What was the first feature we created in this lesson? - 5.
 Identify the following commands: